geforcefan/keystone/README.md

 ## Configuring keystone

-During the development you will never have an access to the database of CoasterCentral directly, so you always start with a fresh instance of keystone.
+During the development you will never have an access to the database of keystone directly, so you always start with a fresh instance of keystone.
 If you installed MongoDB on your local machine without any changes in its configuration, there is no need for adjustments in the configuration file (`config/server.js`).

 You can also configure the HTTP port when you want another listening port.
 Default port is 4000.